 Interestingly, the Middle East has proven to be a strong contender in paid experiences as it shows the largest increase in spending: a whopping 13%.
 However, recently updated numbers has shown that by the end of last year, China has edged out with explosive growth to lead international tourism spending.

 Unfortunately, in recent days the World Tourism Organization said that international tourist numbers could fall by up to 80% in 2020 due to the COVID-19 crisis.
 Countries have closed their borders starting from March which led in a freefall-kind of tourism decrease.
-In May and June of 2020 some countries started to ease their restrictions so we will hopefully see a tourism reborn and better days for the hospitality industry.
+Let’s hope that 2021 will be much better for the tourism industry.

 Top 10 Most Visited Countries in the World